aandiron/drive-in-dragon/The-Great-Stone-Dragon_full-draft.md

 By the time we were on our way, we had settled back into the dazed-crush state that our nightly phone calls had built up.
 It was hard not to feel romantic.
 I let Lucas drive my car, and we wound along narrow back country roads that would occasionally roll up to the top of hills from which we could see the liquid orange blob of the sun melting off on the Western horizon.

 I kinda couldn't take my eyes off him.
 Even though if I were being honest he dressed just like all the other art nerds he hung around with.
-All in black, but not even tasteful black --- cheap oversized black tshirts, black pants, black combat boots.
+All in black, but not even tasteful black --- cheap oversized black t-shirts, black pants, black combat boots.
 But this one was _my_ art nerd.
 I liked his shaved head, his paleness from rarely going out before dark, his young intensity.

 He was trying to keep his eyes on the road, but he caught me staring at him.
 He gave me half a side-ways grin, and I leaned over and put my head on his shoulder.
 I had a smile on my face that I had no control over.
 I just kept grinning.
 I smiled as I sucked his ear.
 And I continued to smile as I undid his pants and slid my warm little hand down his boxers and took his cock in my hand.
 He was hard.
 Extremely hard.
 In that way that only 19 year old boys could be really.
 So hard that is gave not at all to the pressure of my fingers.
 It wasn't throbbing hard, it was just *hard* --- like a wooden dowel or something.
 There really wasn't anything I could even do with it.
 So I just held him in my hand while I whispered in his ear that he had better continue to concentrate on driving.